emmajanedrews/base-template/_posts/2018-04-05-a-market-shift-is-on-the-way.md

 So far this year, we’ve seen a decrease in the number of contracts being written compared to what we saw this same time last year.
 Still, there has been a slight increase in inventory after a very long period of decreasing supply.

 The market is set up statistically for a shift.
 With that information in mind, think about anyone you know who is thinking of selling in the next three to 18 months.
-Conditions are now slowly shifting toward a buyer’s market, so if you or anyone you know is thinking of selling, now is a good time to make your move.
+Conditions are now slowly shifting to benefit buyer’s more, so if you or anyone you know is thinking of selling, now is a good time to make your move.

 **My team and I watch market statistics on a weekly basis, so we have clear evidence that this shift is on its way.**